 The Arun district offers a wide range of interesting opportunities for filming or photography at affordable prices.
-It has been used for a range of filming projects from student productions, famous television advertisements to large scale films including 'Young Victoria', 'The Madness of King George', 'The Punch & Judy Man', 'Wish You Were Here', 'The Firm' and 'Unforgettables'.
-The area has also been featured in television programmes, such as, The Apprentice, Dr Who, DIY SOS, 999, Country File, Deep Sea Detectives, The Politics Show, 60 Minute Makeover, Coast, The Hungry Sailor, Take me out, CBBC, Escape to the Country, Saturday Kitchen, Undateables, The Great British Weather Programme, Antiques Road Show, Four in a Bed, Bargain Hunt, Eastenders, The Inbetweeners, Bring It On, Newsround and many more.
-The district has appeared on The Discovery Channel and the BBC.
+It has been used for a range of filming projects including 'Young Victoria', 'The Madness of King George', 'The Punch & Judy Man', , 'The Firm' and 'Unforgettable.
+The area has also been featured in television programmes, such as, The Apprentice, Dr Who, DIY SOS, 999, Country File, Deep Sea Detectives, The Politics Show, 60 Minute Makeover, Coast, The Hungry Sailor, Take me out, CBBC, Escape to the Country, Saturday Kitchen, The Great British Weather Programme, Antiques Road Show, Four in a Bed, Bargain Hunt, Eastenders, The Inbetweeners and many more.

 In some circumstances there may be a requirement for a reinstatement deposit.
-This will be made at the discretion of the premises manager and the company using the land will be required to insure the Council against damages incurred during the filming.
+This will be made at the discretion of ADC officers on a case by case basis.

-Please be aware if your filming obstructs any public right of way, including roads and footpaths you may need to contact West Sussex County Council on 01243 642105 or using their roads and transport general enquiries form.
+If your activity obstructs or crosses any public right of way, including roads and footpaths permission is required from West Sussex County Council on 01243 642105 or using: roads and transport general enquiries form

 For further information on how your information is collected if you have submitted an application form.
-Please see our Privacy Notice events e forms.pdf [pdf] 190KB
+Please see the Privacy Notice events e forms

 Filming at Council Meetings or on Council Property